 Hi everyone.
 As anyone knows, any type of recuperation process is difficult, time consuming, and sometimes overwhelming.
-This is especially true with a tkr.
-With all the exercises, lack of sleep, and hard work involved, it is too easy to get caught up in your individual situation.
-We need to find a light at the end of the tunnel.
+This is especially true with a tkr (total knee replacement).
+With everything that is involved, it is too easy to get frustrated.
+We must focus on the positive and start finding inspiration during recuperation.

 I was in a body cast, visiting the doctor monthly.
 The doctor’s appointment was the only time I got out other than to walk the block daily.
-One time, after much pressure, I went on a date.
+One time, after much pressure, I went on a date as a diversion.
 If you think dating is uncomfortable in everyday life, try doing it in a body cast.
 Ha!

-Anyways, I was all wrapped up in myself and my current situation.
+Anyways, I was back at home all wrapped up in myself and my current situation.
 I needed hope.
 I needed to know that more existed than my continual, miniscule steps toward learning how to independently walk again.